-This museum is amazing and we had missed it the first time to Venice.
+This museum is amazing and we had missed it the first time in Venice.
 Always beware what time museums and points of interest close; otherwise you just have to make another trip back like we did – six years later!
 The museum’s 24 rooms are arranged around two courtyards, the largest of which was designed by architect Andrea Palladio, who also designed the Church of San Giorgio Maggiore in Venice.

 Museums can be “stuffy” to some so we never miss a chance to be silly.
 I couldn’t resist asking Gary to stand in front of this painting: